fiduswriter/fiduswriter-website/README.rst

-FidusWriter-Publish
+FidusWriter-Website
 =================

-FidusWriter-Publish is a Fidus Writer plugin to allow for makign documents available directly to the general public from within Fidus Writer.
+FidusWriter-Website is a Fidus Writer plugin to allow for making documents available directly to the general public from within Fidus Writer on the frontpage of Fidus Writer itself.

-**NOTE: This plugin is alphaware and is not currentlyt ready to be used.**

 Installation
 ------------

 1) Install Fidus Writer like this:

-    pip install fiduswriter[publish]
+    pip install fiduswriter[website]

 2) Add "book" to your INSTALLED_APPS setting in the configuration.py file like this::

     INSTALLED_APPS += (
         ...
-        'publish',
+        'website',
     )

 3) Run ``fiduswriter setup`` to create the needed database tables and to create the needed JavaScript files.